jqlang/jq/docs/content/manual/manual.md

   Output the fields of each object with the keys in sorted order.

   ::: Compatibility
+  gojq always sorts the fields of objects by their keys, so it does not support this option.

   jaq does not support this option.
   However, you can sort all output objects by their keys using a filter such as: